lexchou-aspose/Aspose.3D-Products/3d/net/watermark/fbx/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload FBX file and hit the \"Watermark\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download FBX file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="FBX" readMoreLink="https://docs.fileformat.com/3d/fbx/" >}}
+FBX, FilmBox, is a popular 3D file format that was originally developed by Kaydara for MotionBuilder.
+It was acquired by Autodesk Inc in 2006 and is now one of the main 3D exchange formats as used by many 3D tools.
+FBX is available in both binary and ASCII file format.
+The format was established to provided interoperability between digital content creation applications.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark to Formats" subTitle="Using C#, One can also add blind watermark to many other file formats including." >}}